mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Anagathics have two drawbacks.
 First, the combined risk of trying to obtain a reliable supply and the disruption to their biochemistry means the Traveller must make two Survival checks in each term instead of one.
 If either or both checks are failed, the Traveller suffers a Mishap.

 Second, the drugs cost 1D x Cr25000 for each term the Traveller uses the drugs.
-These costs are paid out of the Traveller’s eventual cash benefits.
+These costs are paid out of the Traveller's eventual cash benefits.
 If the Traveller cannot pay these bills, they go into debt – see Medical Bills.

 **Ageing and Anagathics During Play:** If your campaign lasts long enough, Travellers will have to make further ageing rolls every four years.
 Travellers may also seek out anagathic drugs during a campaign – in fact, if a Traveller started using anagathics during creation, they may be driven to seek them out as a matter of necessity or be faced with sudden rapid ageing.
 See Anagathic Drugs on page 115 for more details.